dmiau/Personalized-Compass/Compass[transparent]/README.txt

 http://stackoverflow.com/questions/9056451/draw-a-circle-of-1000m-radius-around-users-location-in-mkmapview

 Medium effort:
-- iWath emulation, watchMode, modify drawOneSide to cut off the legs
+- modify drawOneSide to cut off the legs
 * need to set up the watch mode correctly
 - renderAnnottions has issues
 - ortho+watch do not work

 answers differ based on the types of tasks: LOCATE, LOCALIZE, LCOATE+, ORIENT
 answer_id: when displaying annotatoions, if location_id == answer_id, don't show
+TestManager: need an answer conversion (from mouseLoc to the true answer)

 Long term:
 - showTestNumber